 WBBL is the female version of BBL.
 It has been running from 2007-08 and has been immensely successful.
 The tournament not only showcases the local talent involves overseas T20 superstars especially from India such as Harmanpreet Kaur, Smriti Mandhana, Shafali Verma to name a few.
 The WBBL is currently underway and would host the final on 27th November 2021.

-Cricket Betting Live Scores has live scoring for all international, franchise and lower-division matches for cricket from most countries where the sport is popular.
+Cricket Betting's live cricket scores has live scoring for all international, franchise and lower-division matches for cricket from most countries where the sport is popular.
 The Live Cricket Score section on the site has live scores, recent results, full commentary coverage for Test matches.

 The section also shows the latest odds from all the top online Cricket Betting sites during and before a game.
 The odds comparison can be viewed live and will allow you to check the betting site that offers the best odds.